variantjs/vue/README.md

 ![CI](https://github.com/variantjs/vue/workflows/CI/badge.svg) [![CI](https://github.com/variantjs/vue/actions/workflows/yarn.yml/badge.svg?event=release)](https://github.com/variantjs/vue/actions/workflows/yarn.yml)

-- Consider that this is a preview all components are subject to change until I release the final version.
+- Consider that this is a preview and all components are subject to change until I release the final version.
 - If you find any error, typo or have comments feel free to create [an issue](https://github.com/variantjs/vue/issues) or open a PR.
 - Also a friendly reminder to consider [sponsor this project](https://github.com/sponsors/alfonsobries) there is a lot of work behind, **a lot**.
+- You can track the progress (or even see what tasks are pending if you want to contribute) [here](https://github.com/variantjs/vue/projects/1).
 - Demo: [https://variantjs.vercel.app/](https://variantjs.vercel.app/#/)